agbld/sleep-replay-consolidation-python/README.md

 GitHub Repo: https://github.com/agbld/sleep-replay-consolidation-python

-This is a replicate of the original implementation of the Sleep Replay Consolidation (SRC) algorithm in Python.
-The original implementation [tmtadros/SleepReplayConsolidation](https://github.com/tmtadros/SleepReplayConsolidation.git) was in MATLAB and was used in the following paper:
+This is a Python replica of the original implementation of the Sleep Replay Consolidation (SRC) algorithm, as proposed in [*Sleep-like unsupervised replay reduces catastrophic forgetting in artificial neural networks*](https://doi.org/10.1038/s41467-022-34938-7) (Nature Communications) by Tadros et al., 2022.

-* Tadros, T., Krishnan, G. P., Ramyaa, R., & Bazhenov, M. (2022a). *Sleep-like unsupervised replay reduces catastrophic forgetting in artificial neural networks*.
-Nature Communications, 13(1). https://doi.org/10.1038/s41467-022-34938-7
+The SRC algorithm is designed to mitigate catastrophic forgetting in artificial neural networks by consolidating knowledge across tasks during sleep phases.

+The original implementation, [tmtadros/SleepReplayConsolidation](https://github.com/tmtadros/SleepReplayConsolidation.git), was written in MATLAB.

 ## TODO